 Unfortunately the plans go awry because on the night of the party in the vice presidential mansion, a band of guerrillas swarm in through the air ducts.
-Their quarry is the president but he’s nowhere to be found having decided he much preferred to stay home watching his favourite TV soap opera rather than entertain a room of distinguished and powerful diplomats and leaders from around the world.
+Their quarry is the president but he’s nowhere to be found.
+Officially the president is occupied on “matters of Israel” but he’s at home, watching his favourite TV soap opera.
+Far more entertaining than a room of distinguished and powerful diplomats and leaders from around the world.

 Taking advantage of a bad situation the invaders decide to take all the party goers hostage and use them as bargaining tools to secure the release of their comrades held in prison.
 They’re pretty ineffective negotiators and not much better at controlling the hostages.

-It soon becomes clear that it’s the soprano who is calling the shots.
+It soon becomes clear that it’s Roxanne Coss who is calling the shots.
 During the month-long standoff with neither government nor guerrillas giving ground, her singing keeps the atmosphere calm.
 Soon the guerrillas are running around to satisfy her whims just to keep her singing — one minute they are finding dental floss and herbal throat lozenges for her, the next it’s musical scores she needs.

 He seemed to think that the comfort of his guests was still his responsibility.
 He was always serving sandwiches and picking up cups.
 He washed the dishes and swept and twice a day he mopped up the floors in the lavatories.
 With a dishtowel knotted around his waist, he took on the qualities of a charming hotel concierge … Everyone was very fond of Ruben.
 Everyone had completely forgotten that he was the Vice President of the country.